aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## 6. Client-side: Passing access tokens

 So now the access token is stored in global state (see note above).
 Next we want to pass it as a header when calling our server-side routes.
-In this step, we are going to read `auth0Id` and `token` in pass them as parameters to three functions in `api.js` (e.g. when we call the `addFruit` function in `api.js` from the `handleAdd` function in `AddFruit.jsx`).
+In this step, we are going to read `token` and pass it as a parameter to three functions in `api.js` (e.g. when we call the `addFruit` function of `api.js` from the `handleAdd` function of `AddFruit.jsx`).

-In `client/AddFruit.jsx` component, access the global state and get the `auth0Id` and `token` properties.
+In `client/AddFruit.jsx` component, access the global state and get the `token` property.

-_hint: try using the useSelector hook from `react-redux` package._<br/>
+_Hint: try using the useSelector hook from `react-redux` package._<br/>
-_another hint: if you're not sure about the shape of the state, look at it in your Redux DevTools_
+_Another hint: if you're not sure about the shape of the state, look at it in your Redux DevTools_

-Then pass `auth0Id` and `token` to the `addFruit` function as second and third parameters.
+Then pass `token` to the `addFruit` function as the second parameter.

 In `client/SelectedFruits.jsx`, repeat the same steps for `handleUpdate` and `handleDelete`.